-Not too long ago, I left my corporate desk job to be a full-time blogger.
-I’m doing what I love, but this was a big life change for our little family.
+A while back, I left my corporate desk job to be a blogger, which was a big life change for our family.
 At first, the career change slashed my income by 85 percent.

-Research shows you’re better off spending your money on family vacations instead of toys for your kids.
+Here’s why it matters: Research shows you’re better off spending your money on family vacations instead of toys for your kids.
 This is because after a week or two, kids get bored with the “new” toy.
+(Although…did we really need research for that part?
+Any parent could tell you that!)

 Vacations also even serve as “happiness anchors” for kids.
 This is kind of like the concept of core memories from the movie Inside Out.
 In other words, vacations stick in kids’ brains as vivid memories, and later on as adults those memories can even help them get through tough times.